jakobfriedl/jakobfriedl.github.io/content/blog/penetration-testing-dropbox.md

 ## The Server
 ### Setting up the server

-Cheapest, most basic ubuntu server, since that is enough for our purpose.
+For the central VPN server instance, we use the cheapest, most basic ubuntu server that DigitalOcean has to offer, since that is enough for our purpose.
 The instance shown below will cost around 4€ a month, which is an expendable amount for the provided functionality.

 ![DigitalOcean droplet](/img/pentesting-dropbox/20250220102341.png)

-We onnect to the server via SSH or the DigitalOcean Console and start configuring stunnel and OpenVPN.
+We connect to the server via SSH or the DigitalOcean Console and start configuring stunnel and OpenVPN.
 For the setup, this blog post mainly follows [this](https://docs.edisglobal.com/advanced-setup-guides/openvpn-over-stunnel) resource.

 ### Setting up stunnel